Learning Track

 # Build only version 2.0

-bengal build --version 2.0
+bengal build --build-version 2.0

 Regular Build (Current Branch Only)

-# Build current branch as unversioned site
+# Build current branch only

 bengal build